 Architectural style: The Eiffel Tower’s unique, industrial design was initially criticised by leading artists.

 As it was intended to be a temporary exhibit, the tower was almost torn down in 1909.
-City officials stepped into save it after recognising its value as a radiotelegraph station.
-During World War 1, the Eiffel Tower intercepted enemy radio communications.
+City officials stepped in to save it after recognising its value as a radiotelegraph station.
+During World War I, the Eiffel Tower intercepted enemy radio communications.
 The fate of the tower was threatened again by Adolf Hitler, who ordered the demolition of Paris’ iconic symbol.
 But this never materialised.

 Did you know?
 To keep the structure looking young, the Eiffel Tower is painted every seven years - this uses a huge 60 tonnes of paint every time!